ordina-jworks/ordina-jworks.github.io/_posts/2021-02-10-Home-Automation-part-2-Getting-Started-With-Home-Assistant.md

 Home Assistant is a very extensive home automation platform that is relatively easy to set up.
 Basic automations are fast to set up and use, while also providing very extensive options for advanced users.
 The extensive documentation and lively community make sure that most questions can be answered.
-If you are willing to get your hands dirty creating your own integrations is also an option.
+If you are willing to get your hands dirty, creating your own integrations is also an option.
 A valid alternative to the home automation systems from Google and Amazon whilst not giving them access to all your home data!

 ## Resources